-CARICOM urged to ensure protection of the oceans
+Caricom urged to ensure protection of the oceans

-BRIDGETOWN, Barbados (CMC) — A senior Barbados official has called on the Caribbean Community (CARICOM) to do everything within its power to ensure that the high seas remains healthy and protected.
+BRIDGETOWN, Barbados (CMC) — A senior Barbados official has called on the Caribbean Community (Caricom) to do everything within its power to ensure that the high seas remain healthy and protected.

 The workshop discussed a new international agreement under the UN Convention on the Law of the Sea, which focuses on the protection of the high seas.